window-ops/chatbot/README.md

 # Chatbot

-This is a chatbot in PySimpleGUI using microsoft/DialoGPT-large.
+This is a basic chatbot in PySimpleGUI using microsoft/DialoGPT-large.

+Its functions are severely limited and prone to bugs.

 ## Installation